ebuchman/blog/content/posts/uoa.md

 and collectively they continuously create and renew a vast network of payment obligations (the "trade credit" network), which is at the core of the real economy.

-And within this network, we can ask about the patterns of flow, and in particular whether there are closed loops ("cycles") that can be netted without the need for balances in a medium of exchange to materialize or flow.
+Within this network, we can ask about the patterns of flow, and in particular whether there are closed loops ("cycles") that can be netted without the need for balances in a medium of exchange to materialize or flow.
 If I owe Abed $10 and Abed owes Troy $6 and Troy